Vision for Mountain View

 Below are my thoughts and ideas on several topics facing Mountain View.

-● Create innovative programs for first-time home buyers such as a subsidized down payment program for middle income residents who cannot qualify for other regional programs
+● Support for first-time home buyers, especially middle-income residents who cannot qualify for other regional programs

 ● Streamline the development approval process for ownership housing on small parcels